 There is no doubt that the increased cost and complexity of regulation is driving trends towards simpler structures with fewer layers and involving fewer jurisdictions.
 The theme of ever-greater levels of transparency and increased complexity of overlapping regulation continues.
 The dichotomy between Western Europe and the United States, in terms of their different approach to these issues, also remains very apparent to observers.

-Welcome to the second edition of The Healthcare Law Review.
-The Review provides an introduction to healthcare economies and their legal frameworks in 17 jurisdictions, with new contributions from Japan, Korea and Finland.
-These new chapters, together with updates to the jurisdictions previously covered in the first edition, only serve to emphasise that this is a constantly changing environment.
-While hugely diverse, it is possible to discern common challenges and similar approaches in very different countries.
+Welcome to the third edition of The Healthcare Law Review.
+The Review now provides an introduction to healthcare economies and their legal frameworks in 17 jurisdictions, with new contributions from Russia and South Africa in this edition.
+Our expert authors have also reviewed and updated their chapters to reflect the ever evolving situation in the jurisdictions covered in earlier editions.
+While a hugely diverse area of practice, it is possible to discern common challenges and similar approaches in very different countries.

 Thirty years ago, employment law was almost entirely a national subject.
-During the past 15 years or so, that position has changed as business has become increasingly international, with operations spanning many countries, and often with supply chains spanning yet more countries.
-As this process developed, employers structured themselves internationally, so that legal and HR teams, among others, are set up to be able to deal with a globally mobile workforce.
+During the past 15 years or so, that position has changed as business has become increasingly international.
+As this process developed, employers structured themselves internationally, so that legal and HR teams, among others, are able to deal with a globally mobile workforce.
 Employment law is a fast-moving area with significant developments occurring every year in all the jurisdictions covered by this book – employment law does not stand still.